PEOs Are Great For Workers Comp But Not Every Time

 The PEO’s underwriters are going to examine the same information that the carriers have covered in the decision to not underwrite your business.
 Having your Workers Comp claims loss runs will speed up the process greatly.
 Find your E-Mod Sheets.
 They request those every time for the underwriting process.

-One of the questions we receive is how can PEO’s write my business for a lower premium than the Assigned Risk Pool or regular marketplace?
+One of the questions we receive is how can PEOs write their business for a lower premium than the Assigned Risk Pool or regular marketplace.
 I will cover that next time along with a few advantages of using a PEO.

 ©J&L Risk Management Inc Copyright Notice